puppetlabs/puppetdb/documentation/connect_puppet_server.markdown

 ### Locate Puppet's config directory

-Find your Puppet master's config directory by running `sudo puppet config print confdir`.
+Find your Puppet Server's config directory by running `sudo puppet config print confdir`.
 It will usually be at either `/etc/puppet/` or `/etc/puppetlabs/puppet/`.

 You will edit (or create) three files in this directory: